Nom Nom Nom: Take a JUCY Camper Sydney to Melbourne Foodie Road Trip

 210 kilometers - 3 hours approx.

 If you’re an adventurous road-tripper, stop at downtown Lake Conjola.
-Parts of the area were significantly impacted by the bushfires, but the downtown area was not and needs your business.
-This means you can still swim, fish, watch the wildlife, or cross the dunes to surf.
-Awesome!
+Swim, fish, watch the wildlife or cross the dunes to surf.
+It’s awesome!

 Alternatively, if you’re the kinda person who likes to start your day with some mindfulness, head an hour south to Mollymook to surf or meditate on the beach.
 If you prefer to meditate on some roasted beans, then caffeinate at the nearby Native Café.
 Their healthy menu seems like all the permission you need to stuff your face full of deliciousness because you can eat more when it’s healthy, right?